Don't be bound by anything. That philosophy will save you. - Yogananda (2002:26)

 Kriya yoga initiation and practice work to your loss if you get deranged from them.

-❋ Beware of who or what you pledge yourself to.
-By the way, you can learn ujjayi pranayama for free in freedom.
-It matters to know that one delicate variant of it is the basic kriya yoga method.
-Satyananda Yoga shows it.
+❋ Many have learnt ujjayi pranayama for free.
+It matters to know that one delicate ujjayi variant is the basic kriya yoga method.

 Dasgupta, Sailendra.
 Paramhansa Swami Yogananda: Life-portrait and Reminiscences.
 Lincoln, NE: iUniverse.
 2006.